This post may contain affiliate links. Please read my disclosure and privacy policy.

 When shopping for buckwheat flour, look for a light-colored variety, rather than one with a blue-gray hue to it.
 Baked goods made with the latter tend to taste more bitter, with a stronger buckwheat flavor.

-I used Anthony’s organic buckwheat flour (affiliate link) when testing this recipe, which looks exactly like homemade buckwheat flour.
+When testing this recipe, I used Anthony’s organic buckwheat flour (affiliate link), which looks exactly like homemade buckwheat flour.

-If you need an egg-free or vegan recipe, you should be able to use a flax egg or powdered egg substitute, in this case.
-Coconut oil can be used in place of butter for a dairy-free recipe, too.
-Make sure the chocolate chunks you purchase are also dairy-free if needed.
+If you need an egg-free or vegan recipe, you should be able to use a flax egg or powdered egg substitute.
+Coconut oil can also be used in place of butter for a dairy-free recipe.
+If needed, make sure the chocolate chunks you purchase are also dairy-free.

 How to Make the Best Buckwheat Cookies